 The first international match that New Zealand took part in was at Dunedin on the 23rd of July 1904, against a team from New South Wales.
 The All Whites did not manage to win the game, although only 1 was scored, but went on to draw with the same team in a 3 – 3 game 7 days later.
 The next year, they played a team from Wellington on the 10th of June before setting off for a tour of Australia during which they faced off against 11 sides, including 3 Test matches against New South Wales.
 They lost 1, drew 1, and won 1.

 More Recent Successes by the NZ Team

-Since the 1990s, college soccer in the USA has played a very contributory role in New Zealand players’ development.
+Since the 1990s, college soccer on the USA online betting site has played a very contributory role for NZ players’ development.
 The influence started when Bobby Clark, the former Scot international, went back to the USA after spending the years 1994 – 1996 in New Zealand in the position of head coach.
 He returned to take a head coach position at the University of Stanford, a position he now holds at Notre Dame, and he started recruiting in NZ, with former NZ national players Simon Elliott and Ryan Nelson playing for him.